andy1197/sjsucsguide/guide.md

 | E  | Human Understanding and Development  | **SCI 2 (Success in Science):** This course is pushed incredibly hard onto first-years and is basically a study/social/college skills class that requires regular check-ins with “peer mentors” and some busy work.
 It wasn't very useful for me (though it was an easy A) and I wouldn't necessarily recommend it, but it's not the end of the world if you're enrolled.<br/>**KIN 69 (Stress Management):** *"I heard you sleep for the first half of class"* - Professor Ben Reed                        |
 |<img width=20/>|<img width=300/>|<img width=1000/>|

->
->
 ### Professors <a name="professors"></a>

+Similar to the CS electives sections, I'm going to refrain from Professor recommendations.
+First, I was only taught by a small portion of the CS faculty.
+Second, it's better for you gather insight from a variety of sources since everyone's experiences are so subjective.
+This guide seeks to be mainly informative rather than [recommendative](https://en.wiktionary.org/wiki/recommendative) (surprise surprise, that's a word!).

+**My Thoughts on RateMyProfessor:**
 RateMyProfessor ratings are usually very biased.
-Students who perform well are more likely to leave a positive review, while students who don’t perform well are more likely to leave a negative review.
-Since the CS department teaches many difficult classes, the latter is common.
+Students who recieve a high grade tend to leave positive reviews, while those who don't tend to leave negative reviews.
+And since the CS department teaches difficult classes, negative reviews are pretty common.
+It's also more likely for someone to leave a review only if they had a negative experience with the class.

 In my opinion, the most reliable reviews are from those who receive a good grade but leave a bad review or receive a bad grade but leave a good review.
-That was my rule of thumb when reading reviews.

-If a professor only has bad reviews, I’d err on the side of caution.
-But, in my experience, there are definitely professors with review distributions extruding on both extremes, resulting in an “unimpressive” average score.
+If a professor **only** has bad reviews, I’d err on the side of caution.
+But more common is a professor with a handful of positive reviews and a ton of medicore ones, resulting in an unimpressive average score.
 Usually, these professors are solid but teach difficult courses and/or are strict.
-I’ve definitely had great professors with mediocre reviews.
-As expected, the classes these professors taught were difficult.
+I've had plenty of wonderful professors with mediocre reviews.
+Their classes were difficult.
 Take that as you will.

 Students who perform averagely or don’t have any strong feelings about a class/professor usually won’t leave RMP reviews.
 I’d encourage you to be the change and leave reviews for all of your professors, even if the class wasn’t memorable or you didn’t have a good time.
 I’d also highly encourage you to focus your review on the professor’s teaching rather than how you did in the class.
 CS is not an easy major, and course content being difficult isn’t necessarily the professor’s fault.